Central High, Oklahoma

 Central High is a town in Stephens County, Oklahoma, United States.
-The population was 1,199 at the 2010 census, an increase of 25.7 percent from the figure of 954 in 2000.
+The population was 1,181 at the time of the 2020 Census.

 History

 The town was named in 1921, because it was near the center of a consolidated high school district (District 34), created from four smaller districts in Stephens County: Wolf Creek, Nellie, Prairie Center, and Pleasant Hill.
 Until then, students living in the area only had access to eighth grade education in each of the old districts.
 When Central High was formed, it built a four-room junior high and a senior high school named Central High School.
 Lower-grade students attended elementary schools in their former districts.
 This arrangement lasted until the late 1930s.
 A fire in 1952 destroyed the original Central High School.

 The town incorporated in 1995.
 Supporters of incorporation wanted this so Central High could prevent annexation by surrounding towns, notably Duncan, Lawton or Marlow.
 Incorporation would also permit Central High to apply for municipal grants.